 Corncrakes are a doubled-brooded ground nesting species which means they have a clutch of chicks in early June and again in late July.
 The loss of the second brood of chicks is one of the major limiting factors for corncrake populations.
-Plots which are management after August 15th are more likely to provide suitable habitat for corncrakes and are thus rewarded with significantly higher payment rates.
-Mowing refers to Wildlife Friendly
+Plots which are managed after August 15th are more likely to provide suitable habitat for corncrakes and are thus